dejan2609/tutorial-swarm-storm/README.md

 ### Health Check

-Now everything should be up and running fine.
+Now everything should be up and running.
 Type in

 	docker info
 to check cluster status on the manager node.
 You should see 3 running workers similar to this: